 Contract Administration James (Jim) Findley 703.610.2290 Toll-Free: 877.662.4799 email@example.com

-Noblis holds contract #GS-35F-0590W.
+Noblis is a GSA MAS contract holder for the IT category under contract #GS-35F-0590W.
 This contract is a multiple award schedule that grants agencies direct access to commercial experts who can thoroughly address the needs of the government IT community through Special Item Numbers (SINs).
 These SINs cover the most general-purpose commercial IT hardware, software and services.

 This contract allows for choice, flexibility, ease of use, and access to the highest quality of IT products, services and solutions for small business and industry giants.

 Click here to view a table of GSA MAS IT70 legacy SINs.